Knowledge Hub

 Damages are still available as a remedy in addition to an order for specific performance if the court considers it appropriate.
 However, in cases where damages would be an adequate standalone remedy, the court will not make an order for specific performance.
 In order to establish that damages aren’t adequate, you would usually have to show that either:

-• The subject matter of the contract in question is unique, that there is no market substitute, or
+• The subject matter of the contract in question is unique, in that there is no market substitute, or

 Are there circumstances where specific performance is not available as a remedy?